 He wears far more gold chains than the rest of the group, smokes strictly Marlboros, and drinks Jägermeister ("The poor only drink Jägermeister," he says) with tonic, not Red Bull.

-Perhaps because of that, he's now starting to make big waves with some of his tracks receiving over two million views on his Youtube channel.
-Check them out here.
+Perhaps because of that, he's now starting to make big waves with some of his tracks receiving over 3 million views on his Youtube channel.

 Dubbed "The Trap Queen" thanks to her songs with huge choruses and verses about being an independent woman with lots of money, Chanel is one of the country's most promising female artists.

 She was born in Jerez and later moved to Mallorca, but in neither place was she particularly surrounded by musical inspiration.
 She says her home situation was complex, with neither of her parents interested in music.
 Trap sounds wandered into her life almost accidently after stumbling across a remix of Ciara's "Body Part" featuring Future and B.o.B.

 Now she's unapologetic about where she draws influence from: Young Jeezy and Gucci Mane.
 Listen to more here.

 Takers are a loose collective comprised of rappers Israel B, M. Ramirez, Marko Italia, Caballo de Rally, AEL BEAT$, and another we've already covered on this list of the best Spanish rappers, Kaydy Cain.

 Sound and style wise, they're almost undistinguishable from PXXR GVNG (they've even joined forces before for a song about the Nike Air Max TN) but that's beside the point.
 The whole scene is essentially one giant supergroup made up of smaller collaborations.
 Takers is one of them, and a good one at that.